XLSForm/xlsform.github.io/_sections/home-english.md

 ```
 A GeoJSON requires each feature to have an id and a title property.
 The GeoJSON must be defined by a single top-level FeatureCollection.
 Learn more from [the ODK documentation](https://docs.getodk.org/form-datasets/#selects-from-geojson).

 CSV, XML, and GeoJSON files may have additional columns, XML nodes, or features and custom properties as long as the above-mentioned basic requirements are met.
+You can

 This question type is generally the preferred way of building select questions from external data as it is the most versatile and works across applications.
 However, selects from files with tens of thousands of options can affect the responsiveness of the form.
 If you have long choice lists, check whether your form is adequately responsive on the lowest performance device that your data collection team will use.
 If it is too slow, consider using [Dynamic selects from preloaded data](#dynamic-selects-from-pre-loaded-data) if your data collection application supports it.